davidarchanjo/spring-certified-developer-study-guide/README.md

 </br></br>

 # INTRODUCTION
-This guide walks through some technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, providing a supporting material for whoever it is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
+This guide walks through some technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, providing a _supporting material_ for whoever it is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
 The content in this guide are by no means definitive and exhaustive so that it alone can enable someone to take the exam with peace of mind.
-This guide is accompanied by many sources of relevant technical documentations and tutorials, and supplies a well structured and concise study planning to help you on your preparation for this exam.
+This guide is accompanied by many sources of relevant technical documentations and tutorials, and supplies a well structured and concise study planning to help you on your preparation.

 I hope this guide and its content be useful for you in some way.
 Good luck 🤞🍀!
 </br></br>